vicontiveros00/Helsinki-City-Bike-App/README.md

     HAVING COUNT(*) > 1);
 ```
 <br><br>
-To count how many journeys started/ended at each station:<br>
+To count how many journeys started/ended at each station in SQL:<br>
 ```
 UPDATE stations
 SET num_from = (SELECT COUNT(*)